csaez/slides_testing/contents.md

 --

-> Exploratory testing is simultaneously *learning about the system* while
+> Testing is simultaneously *learning about the system* while designing and
-> designing and executing tests, *using feedback from the last test to inform
+> executing tests, *using feedback from the last test to inform the next*.
-> the next*.
 > .right[Elisabeth Hendrickson]

 --